-Just asking, but how many folks got at least one letter from someone whom you subscribe to about Stompernet in the last few days?
+How many folks got at least one letter from someone whom you subscribe to about Stompernet in the last few days?
 How about two?
 I received it four time from four different folks.

 Maybe they’ve met at conventions, or maybe they’ve just set up joint ventures with each other through one of the many JV sites out there.
 Those whose lists might not be as big but have a big following through their blogs also get into the game.

 It would make sense because we can then move onto number two; each of these folks has a large mailing list, so it behooves them to spread the wealth.
 I would be willing to bet that the top 10 internet marketers have access to at least 10 million email addresses.
-Man, what a powerful list something like that has to be, right?
+What a powerful list something like that has to be, right?
 Those who make their money through their blogs also have to be feeling pretty good; one of the blogs I follow mentioned that they average 1.5 million visitors a month; wow!

 Number three, each of these folks knows how to write their own copy, in their own style, when jumping on the bandwagon.
 The Rich Jerk, for instance, obviously has his own insulting style that still gets people to buy stuff from him.
-Armand Moran has a much more subtle style, as does Alica Seba; these folks are just good.
+Armand Moran has a much more subtle style, as does Alica Seba; these folks are good.

 What’s relevant?
-Well, here you go; there are two things to think about.
+There are two things to think about.
 One, who are your normal readers?
 Two, what do you like to read?
 Put both of those together, and there you go.
-Take a look at my blogroll to see who I’ve linked to thus far, and take a look at five or more posts I’ve made on this blog to see what it’s about.
+Take a look at my blogroll to see who I’ve linked to thus far.
+Then take a look at five or more posts I’ve made on this blog to see what it’s about.
 I’d do the same for you, as I do it anyway.
 I’m sure we’ll find compatibility, and we can help each other grow.